Staff Profile

 Prior to this, I was a Leverhulme Early Career Research Fellow at The University of Manchester, where I completed my PhD studentship in 2017.

-In 2018 I was awarded an Early Career Research Fellowship by the Leverhulme Trust, and am Principal Investigator on a 3-year international comparative research project - Redefining Education for an Urban Social Solidarity Economy: Becoming Relational.
+In 2018 I was awarded an Early Career Research Fellowship by the Leverhulme Trust, and was Principal Investigator on a 3 and a half year international comparative research project - Redefining Education for an Urban Social Solidarity Economy: Becoming Relational.

-I am particularly interested in the complex interrelationship between socio-economic policies and education theory, policy and practice in urban contexts and the ways in which education can help build stronger relationships with urban communities and lay the foundations for more inclusive urban economies.
+I am interested in the inter-relationship between socio-economic policies and education theory, policy and practice in urban contexts, in particular how education can help build stronger relationships with urban communities for more inclusive urban places and economies.

-My research focuses on the importance of developing more relational approaches to participatory and engagement practices, particularly with children and young people, in order to 'futureproof' inclusive places and economies.
+My research focuses on relational approaches to engagement that reposition communities, particularly children and young people, as vital expert collaborators, educators and change makers in the development of more inclusive places and economies.

 I'm a member of several working groups where I am able to link my research to policy and practice: